lambdaclass/ethrex-l2-contracts-kit/examples/uniswap/README.md

 1. Check swapRouter02 address

-On the `Swap.sol` file check that the address on line 7 is the same that the output from the [uniswap deployment](#deploy-uniswap-contracts) step
+On the `Swap.sol` file check that the address on line 7 is the same that the output from the [uniswap deployment](#deploy-uniswap-contracts) step.
+Also the WETH9 address should match your WETH deployment.

 2. Compile the contract